ganslate-team/ganslate/docs/tutorials/your_first_run.md

 bash download_cyclegan_dataset.sh horse2zebra <data_dir>
 ```

+### Training
-2. Next, the following commands are to be run in the docker container shell
+Next, the following commands are to be run in the docker container shell

 ![docker_commands](../imgs/your_first_run_docker.png)